The Ernst-Abbe-Fonds is a foundation dedicated to research in the fields of fine mechanics, optics, electronics, glass and ceramic glass.

-The Otto Schott Research Award is presented for outstanding achievements in the field of glass and glass ceramic in basic research and application.
+The Otto Schott Research Award carries a cash prize of 25,000 Euro.
+It is presented for outstanding achievements in the field of glass and glass ceramic in basic research and application.

 Born in Eisenach on January 23, 1840, Ernst Abbe was a physicist, inventor, entrepreneur and social reformer.